-For this project you’ll be assigned a group and a film (see below).
+For this project you’ll be assigned a group and a film.

-Your task is to very thoughtfully choose a scene/sequence from your film that not only lends itself to a thorough formal analysis, but that relates in undeniably meaningful ways to the film as a whole.
-Your scene should also resonate with some of the major themes of the film as a whole.
+Your task is to very thoughtfully choose a scene from your film that not only lends itself to a thorough formal analysis, but that relates in undeniably meaningful ways to the film as a whole.
+Your scene should also resonate with some of the major themes of the course.

 The scene you pick should not be longer than 3 or 4 minutes.
-You’ll then have 8 to 10 minutes to explicate the scene to your audience.
+You’ll then have about 10 minutes to explain the scene to your audience.

 Here’s how to begin:

 2. Turn off your phone and put it away, then screen the film with your group.
 This is a requirement, not a suggestion.
 If all the members of your group are not present then you have not fulfilled the assignment.
 Take notes.
-Everyone should already have an idea, from completing step 1, of which scene they think best meets this assignment’s requirements.
 Talk it out.
 Work toward some consensus.
 The conversation you have is one of the most important parts of the assignment.
 This kind of intellectual give and take is supposed to be pleasurable and invigorating; it’s one of the best parts of being a college student.

-4. Meet once more with your group to rehearse your presentation.
+6. Meet once more with your group to rehearse your presentation.
 This is very important.
 Make sure you can meet the time constraint.
 Be sure to have the time signature of your scene down to the exact second.